Dre Campbell Farm

 2. Cover Trash Cans

-These creatures are attracted to garbage, and they’ll often dig through it in search of food.
-If you can keep the smell of food hidden, it’ll make it less likely that they’ll venture near your home.
+These creatures are attracted to garbage and often dig through it for food.
+If you can keep the smell of food hidden, it will make it less likely that they will venture near your home.

 3. Cover Compost

 You should also cover up your compost.
-Skunks are scavengers, so they’re drawn to any food type that is available.
+Skunks are scavengers, so they’re drawn to any available food type.

 If you can’t cover your compost, try to disguise the smell by mixing in citrus peels or coffee grounds.